tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 	        $(this).css('color', 'black');
 	});

 Add this JavaScript to your `rango-jquery.js`.
 In the `about.html` template, you should then add a paragraph underneath your buttons -- something like `<p>This is some text for the JQuery example.</p>` should suffice.
 Look at the code, and think what will happen... then try it out!
-Does it do what you expect?
+Does it do what you expect to happen?

 Here, we are selecting all the `p` HTML elements.
 We assign a `hover()` event to the elements. `hover()` requires two functions -- one to be executed when you *hover over* something (the first function), and one to execute when you leave something (the second function).
 This means that when a user hovers over a `p` element, the text colour within the element will change to red.
 When the user's cursor leaves the element, it changes to black.
 Have a look at the [`hover()` event's documentation](https://api.jquery.com/hover/) for more information.